Sia Unmasked: Amid Divorce Filing, Singer Without Her Wig Beams In New Images

 The 41-year-old Aussie singer usually conceals her face beneath her signature wigs during performances and interviews with the press.
 Early on, her choice for anonymity was steeped in speculation.

 Many thought Sia’s choice to don a wig and hide her face was simply a part of her stage persona.
 The “Cheap Thrills” songstress sat down with Chris Conley of Nightline.
-During the chat, Sia let on why she chooses to hide her face, turn her back to the crowd and wear large wigs while onstage.
+During the chat, Sia let on why she chooses to hide her face, turn her back to the crowd, and wear large wigs while onstage.

 “I don’t want to be famous, or recognizable.
 I don’t want to be critiqued about the way that I look on the Internet.”

 Sia flashed smiles for cameras and walked tall while showing off her trim figure.
-Sources say she beamed more than usual, oddly after experiencing heartbreak from divorce.
+Sources say she beamed more than usual.

 Sia looking gorgeous and THICK at LAX catching a flight to Dubai. pic.twitter.com/EpZzHvttBt